Frequently asked Questions (Written August 2008)

 Q: Isn’t it harder and take more time to reverse angle park?

-• It takes longer for most people to parallel park than to reverse angle park.
+- It takes longer for most people to parallel park than to reverse angle park.

-• Reverse angle parking has fewer steps than parallel parking
+- Reverse angle parking has fewer steps than parallel parking

+Q: Wouldn't it be easier to just to pull forward into an angled spot?
 Doesn't this convenience make it the best parking method?

-• It boils down to safety and when you want to have your convenience.
-With standard angle parking, it's simple to pull in but can be a bear to pull out.
+- It boils down to safety and when you want to have your convenience.
+With standard angle parking, it's simple to pull in but can be difficult to pull out.
 You may have to back your car entirely out into the traffic lane before you can even see the oncoming traffic (not very safe.)
 With back-in angle parking, getting into the stall is more difficult than going front-in but exiting the stall is more convenient because you don't have to pull out very far at all to see the oncoming traffic.
 In addition, if you have packages to load you can stand on the sidewalk while loading them into your trunk.
 That's a nice convenience!

 Q: How do you communicate with cars behind you that you backing into a parking stall?

-• The law requires you to signal when slowing and backing into a parking spot.
+- The law requires you to signal when slowing and backing into a parking spot.
 You should signal just as you would when parallel parking.

 Q: Won't reverse angle parking increase the number accidents?

-• Actually, one of the most common causes of accidents is people backing out of standard angled parking without being able to see on-coming traffic.
+- Actually, one of the most common causes of accidents is people backing out of standard angled parking without being able to see on-coming traffic.
 Reverse angled parking removes this difficulty.
 The initial stopping and signaling required for back-in angle parking is already an everyday occurrence throughout the city with parallel parking.
 Because of this familiarity, we do not expect accidents to increase.
 In fact, both Seattle and Tucson reported a decrease in parking-related accidents after back-in angle parking was implemented.

 Q: Why do we need to mark the pavement?